viamrobotics/docs/docs/product-overviews/_index.md

 weight: 20
 simple_list: true
 type: docs
-description: "Product Overviews provides background information on the organization of Viam's robot management system, include the organizational hierarchy, fleet and data management, and overview of the viam-server used to control robots and our Python SDK."
+description: "This section provides information on Viam's products, including fleet management and data management, as well as detailed overviews of our Robot Development Kit (RDK) and SDKs."
 ---